 Today, we’re excited to share a guest post from Law and Visas, a trusted firm that provides virtual financial planning, investment management, and tax preparation services specifically for immigrants.
 Whether you’re just starting your life in the U.S., entering your middle years, planning for your retirement, or settling down, Law and Visas are here to guide you through every stage of your personal finance journey!

-If you’re an immigrant working in the United States, you might wonder whether you’re required to pay federal income taxes.
-The short answer is yes – immigrants do need to pay taxes, and they often face unique challenges such as language barriers and the complexities of filing taxes for the first time.
+If you’re an immigrant working in the United States, you might wonder whether you must pay federal income taxes.
+The short answer is yes – immigrants need to pay taxes, and they often face unique challenges such as language barriers and the complexities of filing taxes for the first time.

 For example, individual federal income tax returns for the 2022 tax year were due by April 18, 2023.
 To help simplify the tax process, we’ve created this easy-to-understand guide to assist immigrants with filing their taxes in the U.S.